What is unfair advantage? It’s that unique thing that sets you apart from your competitors so you stand out in your industry.

-Your Relevancy is so tied to your unfair advantage that if your team and you yourself don’t understand it, then it can’t be replicated.
+I realized a key concept that’s important in ensuring you’re Relevant, especially when scaling your business to eight figures and beyond.
+Your Relevancy is so tied to your unfair advantage that if your team and you yourself don’t understand it, it can’t be replicated.

 Ever have a Facebook post that didn’t get likes?
 An email blast that fell flat?
 A sales call that wasn’t just you?
 A marketing campaign that just sucked?

+Typically, it’s because you haven’t extracted and replicated your unfair advantage or unique selling proposition.
 In this advertising campaign, we went professional with fancy graphics, amazing copy, all the things that should convert.

 The lesson?
 Create your unfair advantage and use it in everything you ever do.